How To Capture Honest Answers on a Survey

 3. Consider your survey structure

 One of the simplest ways to avoid lying in a web survey is to keep the survey design short and to let respondents know how much time they have left.
-It might sound silly, but when respondents know how much more time they have left to commit to a questionnaire, they are less likely to speed through the answers just to reach the end (not knowing when that might be, seeming like it could be never-ending to them).
-Online surveys often have built-in progress bars shown at the top of the screen that indicate this progress - leading to higher response rates.
+It might sound silly, but when respondents know how much more time they have left to commit to a questionnaire, they are less likely to speed through the answers just to reach the end (not knowing when that might be, it could seem never-ending).

 Aside from the length of the survey, consider diversifying the structure of your questions to keep things interesting for respondents and to ensure they can’t just select the first option in a multiple-choice question every time.
 Mix it up with single-select questions, multi-select questions, matrices, open-ended answers, a gamified methodology like MaxDiff and Price Sensitivity Meter, and maybe even video responses.